Great parks make great neighbourhoods!

 - Play space for children

-- Promote physical activity and overall better health for all
+- Promotes physical activity and better health for all

 Being part of an Adopt-a-Park program provides volunteers with an opportunity to: